-The Q->&V< protection module with decoupling and auto reconnection function is implemented as an autonomous protection element according to the German regulations and mentioned below.
+The Q->&V< protection module is implemented as an autonomous protection element according to the German regulations and mentioned below (for reconnection see separate element).

 The comprehensive setting and configuration possibilities of this protection element allow the adaptation of connected energy resources to various grid conditions.